Kingston, Queensland: Kingston toxic waste

 In 1982, after the Logan Council took over the area, it discovered high levels of acid in the soil.

 In September 1986 residents, in the Diamond street area of Kingston, started to notice black sludge beginning to ooze from the ground and seep into their gardens and began to complain of health problems to the Logan Council.
 By April 1987 the council was warning people to avoid the sludge.
 Surrounding soils and ground-water were also found to be contaminated.
 The ooze was corrosive to clothes and skin.
 Removal was met with re-occurrence within months.

 In May 1987, frustrated with the council inaction, the residents of Kingston formed an organisation called RATS (Residents Against Toxic Substances).
 Because of increased leukaemia and other diseases in Kingston, they condemned the council and demanded action.
 Kingston residents could not afford a costly civil action so they went to the media and began a self-funded civic action.

 It took four years of fighting the council and local governments for the residents of Kingston to be vindicated when the Minister for Emergency Services, Terry Mackenroth, ordered a review of all scientific and medical evidence, offered full health tests for residents and announced the Wayne Goss government would rehabilitate the site and pay for families to be moved away.
 Envirotest released a revised report in May 1990.

 Eventually the state government resumed 46 properties and rehabilitated the area completing 1991, which is known as Kingston Park.
 The people of Kingston were moved on, Mount Taylor was sealed and landscaped, but no compensation came for residents who reported illnesses and deaths (Some place the figure at six deaths due to leukemia).
 The final medical report found no evidence of "a major toxic hazard" in Kingston but recognised the "stress on a number of residents because of the uncertainty".
 Kingston residents finally could not prove that dumped toxic chemicals caused leukaemia or any other disease.

-The total cost of this operation to date, including relocating infrastructure, the engineering required to seal the site and ongoing monitoring, is approximately $8 million. (pg6) Although the Mount Taylor site was capped, sealed and vented in 1991, no toxic waste was removed.
+As of 2000, the total cost of this operation, including relocating infrastructure, the engineering required to seal the site and ongoing monitoring, was approximately $8 million.
+Although the Mount Taylor site was capped, sealed and vented in 1991, no toxic waste was removed.
 Some former residents believe there is still a toxic hazard risk in the future as a result.

 The Mount Taylor Parklands were opened on 19 October 1991.

 Heritage listings

-Kingston has a number of heritage-listed sites, including: